avniproject/avni-website/src/pages/blog/2023-07-26-udaipur-sprint-nupoor.md

 ---
 templateKey: blog-post
-title: Reflections from the Udaipur Sprint: A Blend of Productivity and Joy
+title: Reflections from the Udaipur Sprint - A Blend of Productivity and Joy
 date: 2023-07-18T09:00:00.000Z
 author: Nupoor Khandelwal
 description: